Kingcom/armips/Readme.txt

 .createfile FileName,RamAddress

 Creates the specified file for output.
 If the file already exists, it will be erased.
-All paths are relative to the current working directory, so from where the assembler was called.
+If relative include is off, all paths are relative to the current working directory, so from where the assembler was called.
+Otherwise the path is relative to the including assembly file.
 RamAddress specifies the difference between the first byte of the file and its position in RAM.
 So if file position 0x800 is at position 0x80010000 in RAM, the header size is 0x80010000-0x800=0x8000F800.

 .close